Hiroshima Prefecture

 Sensui Island

 Sensui Island (仙酔島) is somewhat comparable to Miyajima Island on the other side of Hiroshima Prefecture.
-While the are no famous shrines on the island it is regarded as a special and historic island.
+While there are no famous shrines on the island, it is regarded as a special and historic island.
 The island has several beaches, a campground and a hotel.
 Numerous trails crisscross around the island to scenic spots and beaches.
-Damage from a storm has closed the trail closest the shore.
-Tomo-no-Ura's famous style of sea-bream fishing which developed in the Edo Era is regularly shown here in May.
+Tomo-no-Ura's famous style of sea-bream fishing which developed in the Edo period is regularly shown here in May.

 A small passenger ferry runs regularly between Tomo-no-Ura's Port and Sensui Island.